polleverywhere/sordid-dragon/README.md

 In Firefox there are some bugs if something other than a child element is dragged onto one of the child elements.

-Add way to removing (turn off) for a given DOM element.